Canon Wide Format Guide

 The TM Unified Printer Driver

-The TM Unified Printer Driver allows users to print to any imagePROGRAF TM Series device, without the need to install additional drivers for each model.
+The TM Unified Printer Driver allows users to print to any imagePROGRAF TM Series large format inkjet, without the need to install additional drivers for each model.
 This helps make it a hassle-free installation process for multiple devices within the same environment.

 The Windows® driver and Macintosh® driver incorporate simplified page setup options, one-touch borderless printing, expanded color settings, and much more into a printer driver that is intuitive and easy to operate while still giving even the most advanced users the tools needed to help stay productive.

 Direct Print & Share

 Easily share and/or print .cpfx PosterArtist, PDF, TIFF, JPEG, and HP-GL/2 files, through the user-friendly interface.
 In addition, you can set-up hot folders on your desktop by clicking the Shortcut Print feature.
 Then you can go ahead and drag and drop the files you wish to print into these folders and the job will start automatically.
 This makes handling digital image processes a breeze.

 Free Layout Plus

 Nest, tile, and create custom layouts before printing your files with this print utility.
 Use the plug-in feature to print directly from Microsoft Office programs.

 Accounting Manager software serves as a powerful feature that can help users accurately manage printing costs and other information that is increasingly important in today's economic environment.

 With the Accounting Manager software you can track how much ink and paper is being consumed when printing in large format jobs.
 Costs can be assigned to ink and paper to determine expenses based on your own "Cost of Goods".
 Each individual ink tank and each paper type can have its own cost associated to it.

 Canon's included PosterArtist Lite poster creation software gives users the ability to quickly and easily create professional large format prints and now supports the creation of multilingual posters and tiling!
 Users simply follow the program's four (4) easy steps to create posters that can be used in applications such as office Presentations, Trade shows, Retail Signage, and much, much more.